 I Did Not Receive My Registration Renewal Notice

 I did not receive a registration renewal notice from the DMV.
 I'm in California.
 I just realized this after noticing my tags are about to expire this month.
 Can I request a renewal form sent to me or do I need to go into the DMV to handle this?
 I need it the quickest way possible before I get pulled over for expired registration.
 Thanks.

-Unfortunately, it's not possible to request a 2nd renewal notice to be mailed out by the California DMV.
-The process is automated and a renewal notice is sent one-time only...However, there is no need to visit the DMV office at this point either.
-The process can be handled online without a California DMV registration renewal notice.
-We do recommend that you investigate the reason you did not receive your vehicle's registration renewal form.
+What you can do is simply use any of the four registration renewal options below.
+The process can be handled online, or in-person, without a California DMV registration renewal notice.
+We do however recommend that you investigate the reason you didn't receive your vehicle's renewal notice.
 Was it due to a wrong address on file with the DMV, or perhaps the notice was lost in the mail?
-In the mean time, you may renew your vehicle registration without a renewal notice to avoid late fees using one of the methods we indicate below.
+In the mean time, you may renew your vehicle registration, without a renewal notice, and avoid late fees using one of the methods below.

-Option 3.
+Option 4.
 Renew in-person at a local vehicle registration office.
 These offices are known as BPA (Business Partner Automation) providers .
 They are your DMV office alternatives.
 BPAs are privately owned businesses contracted by the California Department of Motor Vehicles to provide in-house vehicle registration services.
 They provide the same services which you would find at a state run DMV office but without long lines, and with very few limitations as far as the types of vehicle registration transactions they can perform.
 They carry official DMV inventory and can provide same-day license plates, stickers, vehicle registration cards, OHV tags, and more.
 If visiting a vehicle registration office, once again, make sure if you need a smog check, it's taken care of and that your vehicle is currently insured.
 They will be able to renew your vehicle's registration without any renewal paperwork.